 What are Fresher Parents?

 Before you arrive at Collingwood, you will be given the contact details of a current student who will be individually assigned to you as your ‘Fresher Parent’.
 They will have been carefully chosen, usually by matching degree subject, and are there to guide you throughout your first year (and even following years) as a mentor and friend.
-Hopefully you will receive a letter or email from them over the summer, and so can start getting to know them and asking all your questions before you arrive.
+Hopefully you will receive a Facebook message from them over the summer( remember to check your message requests folder), and so can start getting to know them and asking all your questions before you arrive.
 In the first couple of weeks there will be a few things organised for you to meet your ‘parents’, such as games on the meadow in Fresher’s week and a ‘parent-child’ formal.
 There is also an ‘adoption’ system for neglected kids!
 Often ‘parents’ become good friends with their ‘kids’, and continue to meet up and chat throughout the year, often as part of a ‘family’ – a group of parents who are friends or housemates, so can invite you to their house or on a night out.
 They are also good for advice and help from someone who has been through all the same work, or even a way of getting lecture notes for lectures you’ve slept through!

 What is required at registration?